'Don’t you dare lecture me' - Taoiseach accuses Sinn Féin of exploiting housing crisis

 In heated exchanges in the Dáil, Micheál Martin rejected Mary Lou McDonald’s assertion that his Government was detached from reality on the scale of the problems around high rents and limited housing supply.

-Mr Martin told Ms McDonald not to dare lecture him on the subject, highlighting the challenges his own family faced as he was growing up.
+Minister Martin told Minister McDonald not to dare lecture him on the subject, highlighting the challenges his own family faced as he was growing up.

 She accused the Government of pursuing policies favouring big landlords and institutional investors over the interests of people in housing need.

-Ms McDonald called on Mr Martin to put more money in renters’ pockets by way of a tax debate and introduce a three-year freeze on rental increases.
+Minister McDonald called on Martin to put more money in renters’ pockets by way of a tax debate and introduce a three-year freeze on rental increases.

 “You need to do this with urgency because renters cannot wait any longer for your government to act and be clear Taoiseach, unless you do these actions, take these actions, we’ll see more people pushed into homelessness, more young people moving back, and not so young moving back to their parents and homeownership will remain a pipe dream for an entire generation.”